 - To promote SMART urban and rural development projects in African countries to spur the growth of investments into high technology, medicine, energy, education and tourism;

 - To sponsor or organise conferences, round-table dialogues, meetings, seminars, lectures, training programs, and publications, using all media of communication (including, without restriction, the electronic media) for the purpose of achieving these objectives

 Our mission is to help shift the prevailing paradigm of economic development – and of the economy as a whole-toward a new system that is ethical, place-based, inclusive, collaborative, and ecologically sustainable.

 - Implement Solutions

-Our vision is to become the leading Islamic economic organization in Africa playing an increasingly crucial role in contributing to the social transformation process by instigating innovative ideas and contributing to a global network of knowledge transfer.
+Our vision is to become the leading Islamic economic organization in Africa playing an increasingly crucial role in contributing to the inclusive development and social transformation of Africa.